-In regards to the IP Plan, the Senior Executive Officers' performance and the subsequent STI payouts for fiscal year 2022 were at or above target based on each Senior Executive Officer's achievement of fiscal year 2022 one-year individual performance and core organizational values and leadership behavior goals.
+Regarding the IP Plan, the Senior Executive Officers' performance and the subsequent STI payouts for fiscal year 2023 were at or above target based on each Senior Executive Officer's achievement of fiscal year 2023 one-year individual performance and core organizational values and leadership behavior goals.

-For fiscal year 2022, the amount to be paid to each of our Senior Executive Officers under the STI Plans is provided in the STI Award column of the remuneration table, in the section titled "Remuneration Paid to Senior Executive Officers."
+For fiscal year 2023, the amount to be paid to each of our Senior Executive Officers under the STI Plans, inclusive of the CP portion and IP portion, is provided in the STI Award column of the remuneration table, in the section titled "Remuneration Paid to Senior Executive Officers."